scala-lms/tutorials/src/sphinx/dslapi.rst

 We can use this conditional loop unrolling to optimize multiplying a matrix known at staging time with a vector.
-For example, consider a matrix with one dense rows, and otherwise sparse rows:
+For example, consider a matrix with a mix of dense and sparse rows:

 .. includecode:: ../test/scala/lms/tutorial/dslapi.scala
    :include: ex-a